GenYES - A Proven Model for School-wide Technology Integration

 Generation YES is led by Dr. Dennis Harper.
 Dr. Harper has been an international leader in the educational technology field for more than 35 years.
 He wrote the first college text on computer education, RUN: Computer Education while a faculty member at the University of California.
 Dr. Harper taught in universities around the world and has been instrumental in bringing the first computers into schools in numerous countries.
 Working with teachers and students around the world led Dr. Harper to develop the GenYES model.

-YES: Youth and Educators Succeeding - We believe in this.
+YES: Youth and Educators Succeeding - This is not just a tag line.
+We believe in this.
 The Generation YES staff is made up of students and teachers who have years of experience with real schools and classrooms.
 We collaborate with you to find the path to success that works for you.

 <More on the history and philosophy of Generation YES>